antirez/redimension/README.md

 ===

-Redimension is a Redis multi-dimensional indexing and querying library implemented in order to index items in N-dimensions, and then asking elements where each dimension is within the specified ranges.
+Redimension is a Redis multi-dimensional indexing and querying library implemented in order to index items in N-dimensions, and then asking for elements where each dimension is within the specified ranges.

 This library was written for multiple reasons: